 If sponsored conference attendance is approved, the Regional Representative is responsible for following up with the Sponsored member to make sure that he/she fulfils his/her duties to present a high quality paper at the biennial conference, or, if not able to attend the conference, to write an article for the Journal, web site, or other IZE communication vehicles.
 If the Regional Representative decides to accept a sponsored member who does not speak or write English, the Regional Representative will accept responsibility for translating the sponsored member’s application and articles into English.

-Adopted and put into force by the General Assembly at the 18th Biennial Conference in Pretoria, South Africa, 13th day of October 2006 On behalf of the International Zoo Educators Association.
+Adopted and put into force by the General Assembly at the 22nd Biennial Conference in Hong Kong, China 4th day of September 2014 On behalf of the International Zoo Educators Association.

 Responsibilities of Board Members

 The primary responsibilities of the Executive Board members are as follows: